rereasdev/rizqitaufiq/README.md

 - 👋 Hi, I’m Rizqi Taufiq Febrian
-- 👀 I’m interested in Data Science actualy in Data Engineer
+- 👀 I’m interested in Software Engineer actually in Backend Engineer
-- 🌱 I’m currently learning Data Engineer
+- 🌱 I’m currently learning Backend Devepoment

 <!---
 rizqitaufiq/rizqitaufiq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.